Mistralys/application-framework/docs/Documentation.md

 ## Marking elements as structural

-This is typically used in conjunction with data types that have states, like mailings:
+This is typically used in conjunction with data types that have states, like products:
 It means that changing the value will change the state of the record.
 These elements receive a visual distinction in the UI to identify them as structural.